-The purpose of the Goldziher Prize is to recognize journalists who counter narratives full of fear and hateful rhetoric with insightful reporting about Muslim Americans and the communities in which they live.
+The purpose of the Goldziher Prize is to recognize journalists who counter stereotypes full of fear and hateful rhetoric with insightful reporting about Muslim Americans and the communities in which they live.

 Ignac Goldziher (1850-1921) was a well-respected Hungarian Jewish scholar of Islamic jurisprudence.
 He is credited as one of the founders of Islamic Studies in Western and Central European universities, where Jews were just able to enter and where the study of Islam in European departments of religion was previously treated as a heresy.
 In the 1870’s, Goldziher toured Constantinople, Beirut, Damascus, Jerusalem and Cairo, where he became a student at Al-Azhar, the largest university in the Arab/Muslim world.
 There he prayed in a mosque and wrote in his diary, “In the midst of thousands of the pious, I rubbed my forehead against the floor… never in my life was I more devout … than on that Friday.”
 Goldziher believed Islam represented a pure monotheism and provided a touchstone for judging other monotheistic religions.